smatechnologies/easyvista-connector-docs/docs/installation.md

 **includeTagRouting**                          | Indicates if User defined tags should be used for incident routing purposes.
 Value either true or false (default false).
 **includeCorrelationId**                       | Indicates if the correlation information should be included in the information submitted to EasyVista.
 Value either true or false (default false).
 **useTitleDefinitionForDescriptionDefinition** | Indicates if the title definition should be used for the value of the description attribute.
 Value either true or false (default false).
+**doNotCreateTicketIfNoTagExistsAndTagRoutingEnabled** | Indicates if a ticket should not be created if tag routing is enabled and no tag exists for the failed job.
+Value either true or false (default false).
 **credentials**                                | header
 **user**                                       | The user which has the required privileges to connect to the EasyVista System to submit requests.
 The name must be encrypted using the Encrypt.exe utility.
 **password**                                   | The password of the user which has the required privileges  to connect to the EasyVista System to submit requests.
 The password must be encrypted using the Encrypt.exe utility .